Tejasmn40/Rag-Agent/README.md

 - Chunking is character-based, not paragraph-aware — may split sentences mid-way
 - `indexed_vectors_count` stays 0 until points exceed the indexing threshold (10,000) — this is normal Qdrant behavior and doesn't affect search
 - No source citation in responses — the agent answers from context but doesn't reference specific page numbers
+- Small LLMs (7B) may confuse closely related concepts even when the correct context is retrieved

 ---